XIMDEX/structured-data/doc/guide.md

 * Text

 Or a type Thing including a schema id to support an item as value for this type.
-The above example shows that the *Organization* schema will support items of type *Person* for the property *employee*.
+The example above shows that the *Organization* schema will support items of type *Person* for the property *employee*.

-Now we have created a type text and Person for this relation:
+Now we have created a type text and Person for this relationship:

 ```json
 {